-- a verdict and a supporting rationale for each assurance component that constitutes this activity, as a result of performing the corresponding CEM action and its constituent work units. - 133 The rationale justifies the verdict using the CC, the CEM, any interpretations and the evaluation evidence examined and shows how the evaluation evidence does or does not meet each aspect of the criteria.
+- For each activity on which the TOE is evaluated, the evaluator shall report: - the title of the activity considered; - a verdict and a supporting rationale for each assurance component that constitutes this activity, as a result of performing the corresponding CEM action and its constituent work units. - The rationale justifies the verdict using the CC, the CEM, any interpretations and the evaluation evidence examined and shows how the evaluation evidence does or does not meet each aspect of the criteria.
 It contains a description of the work performed, the method used, and any derivation of results.
-The rationale may provide detail to the level of a CEM work unit. - 134 The evaluator shall report all information specifically required by a work unit. - 135 For the AVA and ATE activities, work units that identify information to be reported in the ETR have been defined. - 8.5.5.3.5 Conclusions and recommendations - 136 The evaluator shall report the conclusions of the evaluation, which will relate to whether the TOE has satisfied its associated ST, in particular the overall verdict as defined in CC Part 1 Chapter 9, Evaluation results, and determined by application of the verdict assignment described in 8.2.5. - 137 The evaluator provides recommendations that may be useful for the overseer.
-These recommendations may include shortcomings of the IT product discovered during the evaluation or mention of features which are particularly useful. - 8.5.5.3.6 List of evaluation evidence - 138 The evaluator shall report for each item of evaluation evidence the following information: - the issuing body (e.g. the developer, the sponsor); - the title; - the unique reference (e.g. issue date and version number). - 8.5.5.3.7 List of acronyms/Glossary of terms - 139 The evaluator shall report any acronyms or abbreviations used in the ETR. - 140 Glossary definitions already defined by the CC or CEM need not be repeated in the ETR. - 8.5.5.3.8 Observation reports - 141 The evaluator shall report a complete list that uniquely identifies the ORs raised during the evaluation and their status. - 142 For each OR, the list should contain its identifier as well as its title or a brief summary of its content.
+The rationale may provide detail to the level of a CEM work unit. - The evaluator shall report all information specifically required by a work unit. - For the AVA and ATE activities, work units that identify information to be reported in the ETR have been defined.

+8.5.5.3.5 Conclusions and recommendations

+- The evaluator shall report the conclusions of the evaluation, which will relate to whether the TOE has satisfied its associated ST, in particular the overall verdict as defined in CC Part 1 Chapter 10, Evaluation results, and determined by application of the verdict assignment described in 8.2.5. - The evaluator provides recommendations that may be useful for the evaluation authority.
+These recommendations may include shortcomings of the IT product discovered during the evaluation or mention of features which are particularly useful.

-9 Class APE: Protection Profile evaluation
+8.5.5.3.6 List of evaluation evidence

+- The evaluator shall report for each item of evaluation evidence the following information: - the issuing body (e.g. the developer, the sponsor); - the title; - the unique reference (e.g. issue date and version number).

+8.5.5.3.7 List of acronyms/Glossary of terms

+- The evaluator shall report any acronyms or abbreviations used in the ETR. - Glossary definitions already defined by the CC or CEM need not be repeated in the ETR.

+8.5.5.3.8 Observation reports 142 The evaluator shall report a complete list that uniquely identifies the ORs raised during the evaluation and their status.
+143 For each OR, the list should contain its identifier as well as its title or a brief summary of its content.

-- 143 This Chapter describes the evaluation of a PP. The requirements and methodology for PP evaluation are identical for each PP evaluation, regardless of the EAL (or other set of assurance requirements) that is claimed in the PP. The evaluation methodology in this Chapter is based on the requirements on the PP as specified in CC Part 3 class APE. - 144 This Chapter should be used in conjunction with Annexes A, B and C in CC Part 1, as these Annexes clarify the concepts here and provide many examples.
+This Chapter describes the evaluation of a PP. The requirements and methodology for PP evaluation are identical for each PP evaluation, regardless of the EAL (or other set of assurance requirements) that is claimed in the PP. The evaluation methodology in this Chapter is based on the requirements on the PP as specified in CC Part 3 class APE.

+This Chapter should be used in conjunction with Annexes A, B and C in CC Part 1, as these Annexes clarify the concepts here and provide many examples.